sventorben/kommons/docs/installation.md

 # 🚀 Installation Instructions

-This guide explains how to install and configure the **Keycloak Kommons** extensions in your Keycloak server.
+This guide explains how to install and configure the **Kommons** extensions in your Keycloak server.

 No need to clone or build anything — each release includes a prebuilt, ready-to-use JAR.